 Herbs in the landscape look beautiful when grouped together and provide a place for your eyes to rest among bloomers.
 They enhance the visual punch of your flowers in the garden.

 Why buy fresh-cut herbs at the grocery store and pay over and over for them?
 Growing them is easy.
 They’re rich in antioxidants, have loads of health benefits, and are a great substitute for salt.
 More flavor, less sodium is always good.

 Grouping herbs based on water requirements

-Growing herbs in Houston’s nutrient rich clay soil can be tricky if the soil holds water.
+Growing herbs in Houston’s nutrient-rich clay soil can be tricky if the soil holds water.
 (I know what you’re thinking… why worry about drainage when we haven’t had rain).
-Rain will come and most likely it will be a deludge when it gets here.
-Herbs thrive in well draining soil.
+Rain will come and most likely it will be a deluge when it gets here.
+Herbs thrive in well-draining soil.
 Our heavy clay soil holds water and can quickly drown the roots of plants that prefer their feet dry.
-Herbs are the perfect companion in a drought tolerant perennial garden (see our display this week of Drought Tolerant Perennials at the nursery).
+Herbs are the perfect companion in a drought-tolerant perennial garden (see our display this week of Drought Tolerant Perennials at the nursery).

 Herbs in the Garden Beds

 Unless you are using large containers, planting herbs in raised garden beds of well-drained soil is best.
 So if you have raised beds, or have garden beds that have been amended to drain well, you’re in luck.
 Mint can grow aggressively by sending out runners, so I recommend this one remain potted, else you’ll find it popping up everywhere in the garden.